-When asked whether pornographic consumption affects faith (Figure 12), a significant 74% agreed that it does because it creates an internal conflict with one's emotions and conscious (35%) and leads to neglecting performing religious acts and building one's relationship with God (17%).
-The participants who responded by saying it does not affect their faith explained that it stops them from committing adultery/Zina, and it can easily be remedied by praying more often.
+When asked whether pornographic consumption affects faith (Figure 12), a significant 74% agreed as it creates an internal conflict with one's emotions and conscience (35%) and leads to neglecting religious acts and building one's relationship with God (17%).
+The participants who responded by saying it does not affect their faith explained that it stops them from committing Zina (sexual relations outside of wedlock), and it can easily be remedied by praying more often.